tj/axon/Readme.md

 ## Protocol

-  The wire protocol is simple and very much zeromq-like, where `<length>` is a 24 bit unsigned integer, representing a maximum length of 2^24, roughly ~16mb, so you should be good :p
+  The wire protocol is simple and very much zeromq-like, where `<length>` is a 24 bit unsigned integer representing a maximum length of roughly ~16mb.

 ```
  octet:     0      1      2      3      <length>